Mass scaling relations for dark halos from an analytic universal outer density profile: Density field variance

 Then, from Eq.~(\ref{TheSofMEq}), we can calculate $\rm S(m)$ and its logarithmic slope, which we plot in Fig.~\ref{Fig. 1.}.
 Clearly, this slope is not constant over the range of masses of interest (as it should be for a power law), but it does not vary wildly either.
 As a result, for a small range of masses, $S(m)$ can be approximated reasonably well by a power law.
-Of course, for much larger mass scales, $T\rightarrow 1$ and $S(m)$ asymptotes to $\propto m^{-(n+3)/3}$, but this occurs on scales much larger than those of interest in this work.
+Of course as $m\rightarrow \infty$ the transfer function $T\rightarrow 1$ and $S(m)$ asymptotes to $\propto m^{-(n+3)/3}$, but this occurs on scales much larger than those of interest in this work.